Sport Management Review

 Sportis-Scientific Technical Journal of School Sport Physical Education and Psychomotricity is an esteemed publication dedicated to advancing knowledge in the fields of sports science, physical education, and psychomotor development.
 Published by SIELAE & Universidad de Coruña, Fac Filologia, this journal is an essential resource for researchers, educators, and practitioners seeking to explore innovative practices, empirical studies, and theoretical frameworks that enhance the quality of sport and physical education in school settings.
 Since its inception in 2015, Sportis has upheld its commitment to open access, ensuring that valuable research and insights are readily available to a global audience.
 The journal aims to foster interdisciplinary dialogue and collaboration, positioning itself as a critical platform for disseminating findings that shape contemporary practices and policies in physical education.
 Through rigorous peer review and adherence to high scholarly standards, Sportis continues to make a significant impact in its field, empowering the next generation of scholars and practitioners.

-Innovating the Future of Sport Management Education
+Exploring the Global Dynamics of Sport Management

 German Journal of Exercise and Sport Research